Eric Gilleland, Ph.D.

 *Dissertation Title: "Statistical models for quantifying the spatial distribution of seasonally derived ozone standards."
 (The data are a subset of the data found here, but note that the location is subject to change without my knowing it).

-While working on the Ph.D. degree, I was a Research Assistant with NCAR's Geophysical Statistics Project (GSP).
-GSP is now part of the Institute for Mathematics Applied to Geosciences (IMAGe -- French pronunciation).
+While working on the Ph.D. degree, I was a Research Assistant with NCAR's Geophysical Statistics Project (GSP), which no longer exists.

 Software I either authored, co-authored, currently maintain, or have some other sort of association with.